octotep/securestore/docs/database.md

 ----------

 The user creates a master password to encrypt and decrypt their data.
 A password by itself is a weak key, so to make it stronger, the master password will be run through a key derivation function (scrypt), to create the master key.
-This master key can then be used to decrypt each entry, it's history, it's attachments, and the private key.
+This master key can then be used to decrypt each entry's metadata, content, it's history, it's attachments, and the user's private key.

 File System Structure
 ---------------------